Sonic-lab2307/EthicalHacking_Lab/README.md

 * -s Sets a static random seed for reproducibility
 * @@ A placeholder in the target’s command line that AFL replaces with each input file name

-Essentially, the fuzzer will execute:$HOME/fuzzing_xpdf/install/bin/pdftotext <input-file-name> $HOME/fuzzing_xpdf/output for each input file.
+Essentially, the fuzzer will execute:`$HOME/fuzzing_xpdf/install/bin/pdftotext <input-file-name> $HOME/fuzzing_xpdf/output` for each input file.

 Depending on the power of your virtual machine, you will see the first hangs and crashes over time.
-You will see the ‘saved crashes’ value in red, indicating the number of crashes found.
-These crash files are stored in the $HOME/fuzzing_xpdf/out/ directory.
-You can stop the fuzzer after finding the first crash by press Ctrl+C.
+You will see the ‘saved crashes’ value in **red**, indicating the number of crashes found.
+These crash files are stored in the `$HOME/fuzzing_xpdf/out/` directory.
+You can stop the fuzzer after finding the first crash by press `Ctrl+C`.

 ![Fuzz result](Pictures/Fuzz_result.png)

 ## How to Reproduce the Crash

-To reproduce the crash, locate the file corresponding to the crash in the $HOME/fuzzing_xpdf/out/default/crashes directory.
+To reproduce the crash, locate the file corresponding to the crash in the `$HOME/fuzzing_xpdf/out/default/crashes` directory.

 In my case, the crash filename is id:000000,sig:11,src:000000,time:274008,execs:87328,op:havoc,rep:2